-Headquartered just down the road from the World Center of Racing in Daytona Beach, FL, Spirit of Daytona has competed in every season of the GRAND-AM Rolex Sports Car Series since the series began in 2000; claiming 16 class wins, two team championships (2000, 2001), one driver championship (2001) and a Rolex 24 class victory (2002).
+Headquartered just down the road from the World Center of Racing in Daytona Beach, Florida, Spirit of Daytona Racing has competed in every season of the IMSA WeatherTech SportsCar Championship beginning with the former GRAND-AM Rolex Sports Car Series in 2000.

 The team currently competes in the ultracompetitive Prototype class with a Gibson-powered Riley LMP2 machine after 13 years of campaigning a Daytona Prototype.

 2012 marked a year of change for the team when Chevrolet introduced its new Corvette Daytona Prototype bodywork which Spirit of Daytona Racing utilized.
 The season saw the team score three wins, three poles, four podiums, and seven top-five finishes to earn third in the Rolex Series championship.

 In 2013, Ricky Taylor and Richard Westbrook campaigned the No. 90 VISIT FLORIDA Corvette DP with a best finish of third at Barber Motorsports Park.
 The squad took fifth in the prestigious Rolex 24 At Daytona.
 VISIT FLORIDA Racing showed its reliability and consistency by completing 97% of all the race laps in 2013.